YufengJin/carla/Docs/python_api.md

 Computes a forward vector using its rotation.
     - **Return:** _[carla.Vector3D](#carla.Vector3D)_
 - <a name="carla.Transform.transform"></a>**<font color="#7fb800">transform</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**in_point**</font>)
-Transform a 3D point using the current transformation.
+Translates a 3D point from global to local coordinates using the current transformation as frame of reference.
     - **Parameters:**
         - `in_point` (_[carla.Location](#carla.Location)_) – Location in the space to which the transformation will be applied.